CatalanCabbage/notes/system-design/10-stream-processing.md

    **ETL** (Extract-Transform-Load) is generally used.
    - Extract: Fetching data from multiple data sources
    - Transform: Transforming the extracted heterogeneous data into a standardized format
    - Load: Moving the transformed data to a another location for further processing

+Real-time processing gives quick insights, and batched processing gives results that are more accurate and comprehensive.

 ### Challenges
 - Slow process: Conversion is a challenge since data is heterogeneous; takes a lot of computing resources and time.